 If you are facing charges of murder, call the criminal defense attorneys at Jones Law Office for a free consultation today and get the best possible defense for your case.
 Call (574) 239-7017 or submit a form to request your free consultation today.

 Indiana Law, according to Indiana Code Section 35-43-5-1, defines armed robbery as when someone intentionally takes another's property by threatening their safety or making them feel in danger, while armed with a deadly weapon.
 If there is no deadly weapon present, the crime is robbery, which is a Level 5 Felony, while armed robbery is a Level 3 Felony.
 If the robbery involves drugs in a pharmaceutical or official setting, the crime is seen as more severe, with armed robbery now a Level 2 Felony.

 If you are a habitual offender, having committed two Level 1 to Level 4 Felonies in the past 10 years, you can be charged as a habitual offender, and your sentence can be added to, up to an additional 30 years in prison, depending on the severity of the charges.
-If you or a loved one have been convicted for felonies unrelated to the charge you are currently facing, call Jones Law Office LLC at (574) 239-7017 now to discuss your case with Attorney Andrew B. Jones.
-He will fight for your rights and for your liberty.
+If you or a loved one have been convicted for felonies unrelated to the charge you are currently facing, call Jones Law Office at (574) 239-7017 now to discuss your case with our criminal defense attorneys.
+We will fight for your rights and for your liberty.